 In fact, numerous Egyptian pharaohs had built temples much deeper within Nubia, a region revered as the birthplace of Amun.

 Above the entrance, there’s a falcon depicting Re, the ancient solar deity.
-And the very top of the facade features additional solar symbolism in the form of baboons.
+And the very top of the facade features additional solar symbolism in the form of baboons – an apt symbol given their tendency to howl at sunrise.

 Ramesses II’s daughters and queens are also represented by the pharaohs’ feet.
 Next to the colossal pharaoh, they appear like miniature figurines.
 But amazingly, they’re still larger than life-size!